Asymptotic distribution of the derivative of the taut string accompanying Wiener process: Introduction and main results

-For handling them, we need the notion and properties of truncated variation defined and studied in the works of R.Łochowski, cf.~\cite{Lochowski2008, Lochowski2011, Lochowski2013, Lochowski2013b}.
+For handling these functions, we need the notion and properties of truncated variation defined and studied in the works of R. Łochowski, cf.~\cite{Lochowski2008, Lochowski2011, Lochowski2013b, Lochowski2013}.
 We will show that the results of~\cite{Lochowski2013} yield

 as a special case of~\eqref{eq:R_int_meas}.
 Furthermore, for similar functions $\rho^{-}_{\mu}(u):=(u-\mu)^{-}=\rho^{+}_{-\mu}(-u)$ one has $R_{r}(\rho^{-}_{\mu})=R_{r}(\rho^{+}_{-\mu})$ by the symmetry of Wiener process distribution.
-The weak convergence $\nu_T\Rightarrow\nu_\infty$, as $T\rightarrow\infty$, also follows from~\eqref{eq:rho^+_val_def}.
+The weak convergence $\nu_{T,r}\Rightarrow\nu_{\infty,r}$, as $T\rightarrow\infty$, also follows from~\eqref{eq:rho^+_val_def}.

 Since sufficiently general convex functions can be represented as a mix of the functions $\rho^{+}_\mu$ and $\rho^{-}_\mu$, by using linearity of the functional $R_{r}(\cdot)$, one can obtain~\eqref{eq:R_int_meas} for those functions, too.